mansiwalia/ChatApp---ChatterBox-Connect/README.md

 ## Technologies Used

-The project is built using the **PHP** with the following key technologies:
+The project is built using the **PHP,MYSQL,AJAX** with the following key technologies:

 - **Frontend:**: HTML, CSS, JavaScript
 - **Backend**: PHP